 Please use the Glossary to help you understand the meaning of some of the terms used.
 If you have any questions regarding the policy, contact us at firstname.lastname@example.org.

-Axiom Global Inc. is a leading alternative legal services provider headquartered at 295 Lafayette Street New York, New York 10012, USA.
+Axiom Global Inc. is a leading alternative legal services provider headquartered at Three World Trade Center, 50th Floor, 175 Greenwich Street, New York, NY 10007, USA.
 Axiom Global Inc. is the parent company of several entities, including:

 Our Data Privacy Office, which is part of our Legal & Compliance team, is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise any of your legal rights, please contact the Data Privacy Office using the details set out below.